baby-journey/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have followed the proper branch naming convention, e.g: feat/#bab-xxxx-title
 - [ ] I have tested this code
 - [ ] I have added how to test
-- [ ] I have assigned PR to myself
 - [ ] I have assigned the correct label